 Operators:

-Operators are symbols which are used to perform arithmetic, conditional and logical operations or manipulations.
+are symbols which are used to perform arithmetic, conditional and logical

 2. Comparison operators